 What you can do instead is put them on your contact page or in the footer, way down at the bottom.
 Remember if they’re on your site, you should be focussed on keeping them there and finding the info’ they need.
 Which brings us to…

 Mistake #2 – Information overload

 The second mistake that you might be making on your homepage is information overload.
 The homepage is the place where people may land when they come from Google or or social media.
 You’ll want people to get a sense of what you’re offering.
 It is important to break information down into bite-size chunks and in order of importance.

-Resist the urge to tell the people immediately why you’re qualified and entire life story on your homepage.
-That comes later.
-Instead, try to create a short powerful statement that people can read in a couple of seconds as they arrived at your website which has convinced them to stay longer and read more, you have to speak to them about how you can be of service.
+Resist the urge to tell the people immediately why you’re qualified and entire life story.
+That comes later in their journey.
+Instead, try to create a short powerful statement that people can read in a couple of seconds as they arrive at your website.
+If you want to convince them to stay longer and read more, you have to speak to them about how you can be of service.
 So… do you know what they’re looking for?